 WHEREAS marketplace dynamics; the lack of residential and commercial density, distance between communities and difficult physical terrain have led to insufficient Return on Investment for the private sector to invest in the physical infrastructure needed to advance rural Colorado’s economic development, offer equal educational opportunities for our young people, and ensure public safety, and;

 WHEREAS this inequity and problem has gone on for far too long, leaving many West Slope Coloradoans to feel they are living along the digital ‘Dirt Road’ as others in the state profit from business, educational, healthcare, and societal benefits of having a digital ‘Superhighway’.

-NOW THEREFORE BE IT RESOLVED that CLUB 20 insists that the General Assembly and where Colorado Public Utilities Commission make policy changes which will:
+NOW THEREFORE BE IT RESOLVED that CLUB 20 insists that when federal agencies and legislative bodies, the Colorado General Assembly, and the Colorado Public Utilities Commission make policy changes, they will:

 - Bring investment, new infrastructure and facilitate the use of existing infrastructure needed for timely, state-of-the-art technology deployment (capable of delivering at least 1 gigabit (1,000 Megabits per second)) symmetrical speeds in rural Colorado for communications, high speed broadband and internet services to advance the economic development, educational opportunities, healthcare, communication and public safety needs of rural Colorado, and;